droidparts/droidparts/README.md

 * *JSON* (de)serialization.
 * Improved *AsyncTasks* with Exceptions, progress & result reporting.
 * Better *logger* (log any object without a tag).
 * *RESTClient* for GETting, PUTting, POSTing, DELETing & InputStream-getting, also speaks JSON.
-* *ImageAttacher* to asynchronously attach images to ImageViews, cross fade support.
+* *ImageFetcher* to asynchronously attach images to ImageViews, with caching, cross-fade & transformation support.
 * Numerous *Utils*.
 * Support for *Fragments*, both native and [ActionBarSherlock][1]-based.